How to Navigate Britain’s Broken Trans Healthcare System

 This piece has been amended to better reflect its reliance on the information and tactics outlined in Trans Health UK’s guide on HRT.

-OS Warren is the author of the free resource Transgender Health in the UK: A Primer.
+OS Warren is a writer and the author of the free resource Transgender Health in the UK: A Primer.